frosas/google-plus-user-feed/README.markdown

 - Functional testing
   - Home and feed
   - Use http://visionmedia.github.com/mocha/
-- Take javascript out of HTML
+- Take javascript out of HTML (use require.js)
+- Make it a single page web